Our Responsible Financing Framework and Policies

 Our Responsible Financing Policies

-• Established to manage ESG risks in our credit decision process.
+• Established to manage ESG risks in our credit decision process

 • By considering environmental and social risks, we will be better able to assess and advise our clients on their ESG risk exposure.
-This in turn allows us to better manage the Bank’s ESG risk exposure.
+This in turn allows us to better manage the Bank’s ESG risk exposure

-Responsible Financing Sector-specific Policies
+Responsible Financing Sector-Specific Policies

 • Responsible Financing Policy for Energy

-• Responsible Financing Policy for Infrastructure
+• Responsible Financing Policy for Industrials (Chemicals and Cement)

 • Responsible Financing Policy for Mining and Metals

-• Responsible Financing Policy for Waste Management
+• Responsible Financing Policy for Real Estate, Infrastructure and Transport

 Responsible Investing Policy

-• Established to enhance returns and our risk-taking decisions by integrating ESG considerations into the Bank’s own investment activities.
+• Established to enhance returns and our risk-taking decisions by integrating ESG considerations into the Bank’s own investment activities

-• By investing responsibly and ensuring that our investment activities do not violate our ESG exclusions and prohibitions, the Bank is better able to fulfil our commitment towards sustainability and avoid supporting activities that may be harmful to the environment or society.
+• By investing responsibly and ensuring that our investment activities do not violate our ESG exclusions and prohibitions, the Bank is able to better fulfil our commitment towards sustainability and avoid supporting activities that may be harmful to the environment or society

 Exclusion List

-• Projects located in or have significant impact on United Nations Educational, Scientific and Cultural Organisation (UNESCO) World Heritage Sites and Wetlands of International Importance designated under the Ramsar Convention
+Protected heritage and wetlands Operations impacting United Nations Educational, Scientific and Cultural Organisation (UNESCO) World Heritage Sites and Wetlands of International Importance designated under the Ramsar Convention

-• Production or trade in controversial weapons and munitions for offensive warfare (e.g. nuclear, biological and chemical weapons, anti-personnel mines and cluster munitions)
+Controversial weapons Production or trade in controversial weapons and munitions for offensive warfare (e.g. nuclear, biological and chemical weapons, anti-personnel mines and cluster munitions)

-• Oil and gas upstream projects approved for development after 2021
+Oil and gas upstream Oil and gas upstream projects approved for development after 2021

-• Drift net fishing in the marine environment using nets in excess of 2.5km in length
+Drift net fishing Drift net fishing in the marine environment using nets in excess of 2.5km in length

 Our ESG Risk Assessment Process